smguilia/overview-1/ibm-cloud-platform.md

 ## Managing your resources
 {: #resource-manager}

 A collection of resources is managed by [resource groups](/docs/account?topic=account-rgs).
 A resource group is associated with your account.
 All {{site.data.keyword.Bluemix_notm}} resources must be assigned to a resource group.
 When you create an account, a default resource group is created for you.
-All {{site.data.keyword.Bluemix_notm}} IAM-enabled resources must be provisioned within a resource group.
+All {{site.data.keyword.Bluemix_notm}} IAM-enabled resources must be created within a resource group.
 If you have a Lite account, you can have only one resource group.
 If you have a Pay-As-You-Go or Subscription account, you can create more than one resource group.
 If an account is suspended, the corresponding resource group is suspended as well, and all resources within the resource group are suspended.

 ## Searching and tagging resources
 {: #search-and-tag}